FAQs

 Classification societies

-How are organizations qualified as Recognized Organizations?
+How are organisations qualified as Recognised Organizations?

 A Recognized Organization is an authorised organisation that performs statutory requirements on behalf of a vessel’s flag state.
 While typically a Classification Society, in the case of the IMO DCS, independent verifiers have been authorised by some flag states.
 This specific list of RO’s may differ from flag state to flag state.